 Joanna Zeiger, M.S.,Ph.D., raced as a professional triathlete from 1998-2010.
 She placed 4th in the triathlon at the 2000 Sydney Olympics and won the 2008 Ironman 70.3 World Championships in a world record time.
 She is a seven time Olympic trials qualifier in 3 sports – marathon, triathlon and swimming.
 Joanna still pursues her passion for sports as a top Masters runner.
 As a longtime coach of athletes of all ages and abilities, Joanna believes that everyone needs guidance in the pursuit of their goals.
 Through her company, Race Ready Coaching, she coaches athletes to reach their personal best and instills in them the importance of having fun even when they are training hard.
 When she is not coaching or training for running events, Joanna works as a consultant in the field of biostatistics.
 Joanna has a BS in psychology from Brown University, an M.S. in genetic counseling from Northwestern and a Ph.D. in genetic epidemiology from Johns Hopkins Bloomberg School of Public Health.

-Joanna recently completed her book The Champion Mindset: A Mental Makeover for Athletes which will be published by St. Martin’s Press in January, 2017.
+Joanna’s book The Champion Mindset: A Mental Makeover for Athletes was published by St. Martin’s Press in January, 2017.
 The Champion Mindset is a much-needed and long overdue look into how to program a competitor’s mind to achieve optimal success.
 Among the topics covered are Proper Goal Setting, Keeping it Fun, Building Your Team, Intention in Training, Improving Motivation, Promoting Self-Confidence, Mind/Body Cohesion, Bringing it on Race Day, Coping with Setbacks, Taking Ownership of Your Career and Becoming a Joyous Athlete for Life.
 This nonfiction self-help book will offer a step-by-step guide to help athletes of all ages and abilities develop their mental edge so that they can achieve their athletic goals.

 The Champion Mindset A Mental Makeover for Athletes